Strandmøllen, Rudersdal Municipality: Origins

+In 1718, Strandmøllen was acquired by Christian Drewsen.
+He used it as a paper mill.
+Strandmøllen was after his death continued by his son, Johan Christian Drewsen, under whose management it became the leading Danish paper manufacturer of its day.
+The company was later continued by his sons Christian Drewsen and Michael Drewsen.
+The latter founded a paper mill at Silkeborg.

 Niels Sigfred Nebelong designed a residence for the Drewsen family which was completed in 1850.
 The house was frequented by many leading Danish literary figures of the day.

+De Forenede Papirfabrikker

 In 1889, Strandmøllen merged with several other paper mills under the name De Forenede Paperfabrikker ("United Paper Mills").
 The company decommissioned the Strandmøllen complex in 1898.

+Later history

 Most of the industrial complex was demolished in 1918 but immediately thereafter restored by the architect Carl Brummer.
 In 1920–21, Christian Nielsen established a production of hydrogen and oxygen at Strandmøllen.
 The company, A/S Strandmøllen, has been owned by a foundation since 1967 and is still based at the site.